Livvy Dunne: Social media fame

 Dunne joined the social media platform TikTok in 2020.
 Initially she posted videos of her gymnastics but later started posting videos of other areas of her life as well.
-As of February 2023, Dunne is the most-followed NCAA athlete on social media with more than 7 million followers on TikTok and 3 million on Instagram.
+As of February 2023, Dunne is the most-followed NCAA athlete on social media, with more than 8 million followers on TikTok and 5 million on Instagram.

-On July 2, 2021, the NCAA changed its rule to allow its athletes to earn money from their name, image, and likeness.
-Dunne was projected to earn more compensation than any other collegiate athlete due to her large social media platform, which was a combined five million followers across both Instagram and TikTok at the time the rule change took effect.
+On July 2, 2021, the NCAA changed its rule to allow its athletes to earn money from their name, image, and likeness (NIL).
+Dunne was projected to earn more than any other collegiate athlete due to her large social-media platform, which was a combined five million followers across both Instagram and TikTok at the time of the rule change.
 In August, Dunne announced that she signed with WME Sports, becoming their first NIL athlete.
 A month later, she announced her first exclusive brand partnership with activewear brand Vuori.

-Dunne is currently the highest-valued women's college athlete with an estimated NIL valuation of $3.3 million.
-In February 2023, she reported to Today that her endorsement deals total seven figures.
+As of May 2023, Dunne was the highest-valued women's college athlete with an estimated NIL valuation of $3.3 million, which led to endorsement deals with Grubhub, Vuori, Bodyarmor, and American Eagle Outfitters.
+In February 2023, she stated during an appearance on the morning program Today that her endorsement deals total seven figures.

 On January 6, 2023, a large group of fans showed up to LSU's opening meet of the season at Utah to support Dunne.
 Some of these fans were reportedly harassing members of both gymnastics teams as well as journalists both during and after the meet.
 As a result of this, LSU hired additional security staff for the team and implemented increased safety measures including disallowing LSU gymnasts to go into the stands after a meet.
 Following the incident, Dunne posted a statement to Twitter requesting that her fans be more respectful.